remult/remult/docs/guide/setup-angular.md

 [] document the constructor parameters of column

-[] consider code that decodes jwt in jwt-session-service

-[] copy code does not work well

 [] verifyStructureOfAllEntities better name (should include the word schema)

-[] auto create the data folder and tasks.json

-[] use json-base for dev

 [] explain Column

 [] use pg for deployment

-[] remove @remult/server when we can

 [] consider more code reviews